SekoiaLab/Fastir_Collector/README.md

 # FastIR Collector

 ## Concepts

-This tool collects different artefacts on live Windows and records the results in csv files.
-With the analyses of this artefacts, an early compromission can be detected.
+This tool collects different artefacts on live Windows and records the results in csv or json files.
+With the analyses of these artefacts, an early compromission can be detected.

 ## Requirements
 - pywin32
 - python WMI